Polarization transport in optical fibers beyond Rytov's law: Results

+Thus, a circularly polarized electromagnetic wave can flip to the opposite state of circular polarization after propagating along a circular fiber.
+This occurs after the electromagnetic wave has traveled a certain length $s$ along the fiber, depending on the geometry (through $\kappa$), the parameters of the fiber, and the wave frequency ($\xi$ depends on the refractive indices in the core and cladding, on the radius of the core, and on wave frequency).
+More precisely, we will have $P_{+-}(s) \big|_{\tau = 0} = 1$ for $s = (2i+1)\frac{\pi}{\xi \kappa^2}$, with $i \in \mathbf Z$.
 A similar transition probability was also obtained in Ref.~\cite[Eq.
 32]{2018PhRvA..97c3843L}.
-However, our result is different in the sense that $\xi$ is an affine function (at least in the case of telecommunication fibers presented in \cref{fig:plot:SMF moments}) instead of a linear function of $\lambda$, as was the case in Ref.~\cite{2018PhRvA..97c3843L}.
+However, our result is different in the sense that $\xi$ is an affine function (at least in the case of the telecommunication fibers presented in \cref{fig:plot:SMF moments}) instead of a linear function of $\lambda$, as was the case in Ref.~\cite{2018PhRvA..97c3843L}.
 Furthermore, in our case $\xi$ contains additional information about the optical fiber parameters, such as the core radius $\varrho$, and the refractive indices of the core and cladding.

 We can also calculate the transition probability from an initially right-handed circularly polarized wave to a linearly polarized wave:

 Note that while $P_{+-}(s)$ has a period of $\pi k^{-1}$, $P_{+x}(s)$ involves products of two sinusoidal functions with periods of $\pi k^{-1}$ and $\pi \tau^{-1}$, respectively.
 For the fiber parameters mentioned above, we have $k \approx \tau$, with $k - \tau \approx \SI{1.2e-6}{\per\meter}$.
 In this case, $P_{+x}(s)$ will oscillate on short length scales with frequency $k \approx \tau$, and we can write